-- Over 80% of youth report that after FLY they are less likely to break the law, said by one youth: “FLY is a good program because it helps kids change their behavior, their attitudes, and their actions.”
+- More than 80% of youth report that after FLY they are less likely to break the law, said by one youth: “FLY is a good program because it helps kids change their behavior, their attitudes, and their actions.”

-- Over 85% say that knowing about the law gives them more confidence to resist negative peer pressure.
+- More than 85% say that knowing about the law gives them more confidence to resist negative peer pressure.
 “Now when some friends ask me to hang out I say no because I know they are going to do stuff that’s illegal.”

-- Over 70% state that after joining FLY they started doing better in school and over 90% report that FLY gave them access to positive role models.
+- More than 90% report that FLY gave them access to positive role models.

 Who Helps Our Youth?